Kep province: Places of interest

 Kep Beach is located at Kep District, in the tip of the peninsula.
 The area is the site of several ruined French mansions.
 Mostly black sand now recovered with the white sand of Sihanoukville.

 Jungle Trek is located inside the Kep National Park with an 8 kilometer trek around the Kep hills.

 The Butterfly Farm is a private ecological garden in the Jasmine Valley Trail dedicated to preserve the local environment led by expatriate philanthropic persons.

 The Don Bosco Birth House Monument was inaugurated in May 2012 as a homage to Don Bosco and it is a reproduction of the house where John Bosco was born in 1816 in Castelnuovo Don Bosco, Italy.
 It is inside the Don Bosco Vocational Center campus.

-The Teuk Chhou Zoo is a private zoo, located 2.5 km away from the provincial town in Thmei Village in Prey Thom Commune and is home to a variety of animal and plant species.

 Phnom Sar Sear consists of three small mountains spread across a total land area of approximately 1.5 square kilometers.
 The mountain rises to a height of around 40 meters holding a number of caves.
 The cave of Phnom Ach Pro Chiev and particularly the cave of Phnom Dam Rey Sar are the best known.